-This document (EN ISO 10993-4:2017) has been prepared by Technical Committee ISO/TC 194 "Biological and clinical evaluation of medical devices" in collaboration with Technical Committee CEN/TC 206 "Biological and clinical evaluation of medical devices" the secretariat of which is held by DIN.
+The text of ISO 10993-4:2017 has been prepared by Technical Committee ISO/TC 194 "Biological and clinical evaluation of medical devices" of the International Organization for Standardization (ISO) and has been taken over as EN ISO 10993-4:2017 by Technical Committee CEN/TC 206 "Biological and clinical evaluation of medical devices" the secretariat of which is held by DIN.

-This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by November 2017, and conflicting national standards shall be withdrawn at the latest by November 2017.
+This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by April 2018, and conflicting national standards shall be withdrawn at the latest by April 2018.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-CEN [and/or CENELEC] shall not be held responsible for identifying any or all such patent rights.
+CEN shall not be held responsible for identifying any or all such patent rights.

-This document supersedes EN ISO 10993-4:2009.
+This document supersedes EN ISO 10993-4:2009 and EN ISO 10993-4:2017.

-This document has been prepared under a mandate given to CEN by the European Commission and the European Free Trade Association, and supports essential requirements of EU Directive(s).
+This document has been prepared under a mandate given to CEN by the European Commission and the European Free Trade Association, and supports essential requirements of EU Directives.

-For relationship with EU Directive(s), see informative Annex ZA and Annex ZB, which is an integral part of this document.
+For relationship with EU Directives, see informative Annex ZA and Annex ZB, which is an integral part of this document.